anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Tim will explore the story of a real-world large scale production microservices deployment of Docker, and the challenges faced in both design and operations of migrating this kind of multi-faceted application to a container-native architecture.

+#### <a name="criu"></a>_CRIU: Time and Space Travel for Linux Containers_ <span style="font-size: smaller">- [Kir Kolyshkin](#kirk)</span>

+Checkpoint/Restore is a technology that makes it possible to take snapshots of running Linux processes and restore them at any other place and time.
+This opens up exciting possibilities including live migration, keeping HPC tasks safe from hardware problems, cloud services and dynamic load balancing.

+Despite being a very tempting feature to have, Linux has lacked support for checkpoint/restore for quite a long time.
+This is all changing with CRIU - the "Checkpoint/Restore In Userspace" project.

+Kir will talk about CRIU's history and its relationship with the Linux Kernel.
+He'll discuss previously challenging or impossible usage scenarios for containers that CRIU now enables, and explores the "next frontiers" for the project.

 #### <a name="security"></a>_Patterns for Securing Containerized Applications_ <span style="font-size: smaller">- [Eric Windisch](#ericw)</span>

 Microservices and other patterns provide a unique opportunity to improve the security of an application with minimal operational complexity.